-“Maybe we can do better than we have,” on diversity in economics, says Claudia Sahm, the section chief for consumer and community development at the Federal Reserve Board of Governors.
+“Maybe we can do better than we have,” on diversity in economics, says Claudia Sahm (right), the section chief for consumer and community development at the Federal Reserve Board of Governors.
 Despite groups and newsletters dedicated to women, minorities and the LGBT community, Sahm said there is room for improvement in the field.
-Listen to this 22 minute podcast to learn more about her.

 Mary Suiter: I’m Mary Suiter and you’re listening to Women in Economics, a podcast series from the St. Louis Fed’s Timely Topics audio channel.
 I’m here today with Claudia Sahm.
 She’s the Section Chief for Consumer and Community Development at the Federal Reserve Board of Governors.
 Claudia, thanks for joining me today.

 Claudia Sahm: Oh, thank you for having me.

 Mary Suiter: So, what we really want to find out is how you became a woman in economics.
 So, when did you make the decision?
 Or what in your early life or college, what made you decide on economics?